Q—CHARLOTTE’S BOOK READER

-Sometimes I read that I am too young to start using retinol and other times I read that retinol is the save all, be all anti-aging product and you can’t start too young.
+Sometimes I read that I am too young to start using retinol and other times I read that retinol is the end-all, be-all anti-aging product and you can’t start too young.
 What’s the right answer?
 I am age 28.

 If you are new to using retinol, start with an over the counter version.
 Once your skin gets used to it, then talk to your dermatologist about getting a prescription.
 Some good kick-starter retinols: REN Clean Skincare Bio Retinoid Anti-Aging Concentrate, $60, SkinCeuticals Retinol 0.5, $57, and Dr. Dennis Gross Ferulic + Retinol Anti-Aging Moisturizer, $72.